snaeem3/mcmaster-smart-lite/README.md

 ### Current
 * Improve search queries created by `createSearchQueries.ts` to yield better search results
 * Improve selection/ranking of found alternatives in `bestMatchingProducts.ts`
-* Create a CI/CD pipeline to automatically update the extension in the chrome/edge web stores
+* Update the CI/CD pipeline to automatically update the extension in the Edge marketplace

 ### Future
 * Search other sites besides MSC